mooreryan/rya_c/cmake_config/README.cmake.md

 cd rya_c-@RYA_VERSION_STRING@
 ```

-Now we can build and instal the library.
+Now we can build and install the library.

 ```bash
 mkdir build